sowsan/architecture-center/docs/cloud-adoption/decision-guides/identity/index.md

 It's likely that your existing directories and domain services will continue to be used in your on-premises environment.
 In this scenario, it's recommended that you also use directory synchronization to provide a common set of users and roles in both the cloud and on-premises environments.

-**Cloud hosted domain services assumptions**.
-Performing a directory migration assumes the following:
+**Cloud-hosted domain services assumptions:** Performing a directory migration assumes the following:

 - Your workloads depend on claims-based authentication using protocols like Kerberos or NTLM.
 - Your workload virtual machines need to be domain-joined for management or application of Active Directory group policy purposes.